-If your graduate degree is conferred between July 1, 2016 and June 30, 2017, then you are eligible to apply for the Kaiser Permanente Postgraduate Fellowship in Health Care Administration (Fellowships beginning in summer 2017).
-If your degree was conferred prior to July 1, 2016 then you are no longer eligible for the Kaiser Permanente Postgraduate Fellowship in Health Care Administration.
-If unsure about your degree confer date, then please check with your graduate school’s Registrar Office.
+All graduate degrees conferred between July 1, 2017 and June 30, 2018 are eligible to apply for the Kaiser Permanente Postgraduate Fellowship in Health Care Administration in either region (Fellowships typically begin in the summer).
+If you have a graduate level nursing degree (MSN, PhD, or DNP) that has been or will be conferred between July 1, 2016 and June 30, 2018, you are eligible to apply to the Southern California region.
+If unsure about your degree conferral date, then please check with your graduate school’s Registrar Office.

 No, the fellowship is a postgraduate position and prospective fellows must have completed the requirements for their degree before beginning their first rotation.

 At this time the Kaiser Permanente Postgraduate Fellowship in Health Care Administration is unable to sponsor visas.
 Applicants to the fellowship program must be either a citizen of the United States or be legally authorized to work in the United States.

 We welcome all applicants regardless of prior work experience with Kaiser Permanente.

 If you are interested in a Kaiser Permanente internship, please visit University Relations (http://www.kaiserpermanentejobs.org/university-connection/) and review the “University Talent Network” tab.
 You can also look at the “Opportunities” tab to learn more about available programs.

 Yes, the Southern California Region is actively recruiting nurses interested in health care administration with MSN, PhD or DNP degrees.
 Individuals with one or more of these degrees conferred within the last 2 years (July 1, 2016 and June 30, 2018) are eligible to apply.

 Northern California Region typically accepts two to three fellows each year and Southern California typically accepts six fellows each year.